hildgyorgy/archicad-glb-exporter/README.md

 The CMake configuration detects the DevKit version and accepts Archicad 28 and 29. macOS builds target Apple Silicon and macOS 26.
 The release packaging script also detects the DevKit version and includes it in the DMG filename.

-## Beta feedback
+## Support and feedback

-This release is intended for testing on real Archicad projects.
-Before relying on an exported model, compare it with the active Archicad 3D view.
+As part of your normal delivery checks, compare exported models with the active Archicad 3D view.
 Please report reproducible problems through [GitHub Issues](https://github.com/hildgyorgy/archicad-glb-exporter/issues) and include:

 - the Archicad build number and operating-system version;
 - the affected element type;